VanessaMancia/Azure-Introduction/README.md

 ![image](https://user-images.githubusercontent.com/112146207/230790854-d6bd81a6-4629-4a4d-ab39-681c7b013451.png)

-- After this we will install SSMS within attack-VM and generate some failed MS SQL Auth logs against windows-VM.
+- After this, we will install SSMS within attack-VM and generate some failed MS SQL Auth logs against windows-VM.
 - Enter the wrong password 5 times

 ![image](https://user-images.githubusercontent.com/112146207/230792205-ad1cf545-267b-43ea-9bf0-8ecb72dde3ef.png)

-- Log out of the attack-VM, and now we are back into our own computer.
+- Log out of the attack VM, and now we are back into our computer.
-- From our own computer we will RDP back into our windows-vm.
+- From our computer, we will RDP back into our windows-vm.
 - We will inspect the failures and successes (Security log for RDP, Application log for SQL).
-- It's important to also take note of EventIDs, messaging, source IP Addresses etc..
+- It's important to also take note of EventIDs, messaging, source IP Addresses etc...

 ![uuu](https://user-images.githubusercontent.com/112146207/230796726-abf6a180-56d0-4428-9952-8eee097c8147.png)

 <div>

 <h3>Azure Active Directory Overview (Users, Groups, and Access Management)<h3>
+Faris

 <details close>